wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/new 1.md

 - We learned how to convert points from the world coordinate system to any local coordinate system.
   - If we know the local-to-world matrix, we can multiply the world coordinate of the point by the inverse of the local-to-world matrix (the world-to-local matrix).
 - We also use 4x4 matrices to transform cameras.
 Therefore, we can also convert points from world space to camera space.
-- Computing the coordinates of a point from camera space onto the canvas can be done using perspective projection (camera space to image space).
+- Computing the coordinates of a point from camera space onto the canvas can be done using perspective projection.
 This process requires a simple division of the point's x- and y-coordinate by the point's z-coordinate.
 Before projecting the point onto the canvas, we need to convert the point from world space to camera space.
 The resulting projected point is a 2D point defined in image space (the z-coordinate can be discarded).
 - We then convert the 2D point in image space to Normalized Device Coordinate (NDC) space.
-In NDC space (image space to NDC space), the coordinates of the point are remapped to the range [0,1].
+In NDC space, the coordinates of the point are remapped to the range [0,1].
 - Finally, we convert the 2D point in NDC space to raster space.
 To do this, we just need to multiply the NDC point's x and y coordinates with the image width and height (in pixels).
 Pixel coordinates are integers rather than real numbers, thus they need to be rounded off to the smallest following integer when converting from NDC space to raster space.
 In the NDC coordinate system, the y-axis is located in the lower-left corner of the image and is pointing up.
 In raster space, the y-axis is located in the upper-left corner of the image and is pointing down.
 Therefore, when converting from NDC space to raster space, the y-coordinates needs to be inverted.

 |-table{Space,Description}